Blister at the Gate Theatre

 Blister’s strengths are the unorthordox order, the lack of props and in Mellor, but the combination of confusing elements and not so strong characters leaves much more to wish for.
 The play ends suddenly without really explaining why this story was told, and ironically all that is left on the retina of the beholders is Liam regretting his faults.

 Photos: Kirsten McTernan

-Blister is on at the Gate Theatre until 11th April 2014, for further information or to book visit here.
+Blister is at the Gate Theatre until 11th April 2014.
+For further information or to book visit the theatre’s website here.